ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 By now you have seen many analyses for algorithms.
 These analyses generally define the worst-case upper bounds.
 For many of the algorithms presented so far, analysis has been quite easy.
-This section considers a more difficult task: An analysis for the cost of a *problem* as opposed to an *algorithm*.
+This section considers a more difficult task:
+An analysis for the cost of a *problem* as opposed to an *algorithm*, or to be more precise, the lower bound of the sorting problem.

 :::::: online